verbb/formie/docs/guides/fields/payment-field-with-stripe-full-flow.md

 Modify subscription payloads with the `modifySubscriptionPayload` and `modifySubscriptionSchedulePayload` events if your project needs custom Stripe parameters.

-## Dynamic amounts with Calculations
+## Dynamic Amounts with Calculations

 When the payment amount depends on other fields: